armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 3.5.1 :

+Fix the duplex mode related to issue in github, update link pdf for the 3.5

+In version 3.5.0 :

+change ScnRev 24/67 (Scan Resume Mode) to follow firmware add D Live checkbox in DTMF Settings change KeyLck 30/67 to follow firmware some code refactoring

 In version 3.4.0 :

 remove tx250 tx350 tx500 Setting has firmware not use it any more ,